thumos/itp_week_2/day_1/README.md

-# Intro To Python: Week 1 Day 4
+# Intro To Python: Week 2 Day 1

 ## Terminal Learning Objectives
 - Understand the difference between a list and a dictionary.